Swagnik1/Web-Dev/README.md

 I am using HTML, CSS and Javascript.

-It is still under progression.
+It is still under progress.